PZ Myers: Education

-Post-graduate career

-Myers has taught and researched at the University of Oregon, the University of Utah and Temple University.
+Myers has taught and researched at the University of Oregon, the University of Utah, and Temple University.
 He is currently an associate professor of biology at the University of Minnesota's Morris campus.
 He is a member of Minnesota Citizens for Science Education, and cultivates an interest in cephalopods.

-Blogging and writing

-Myers has been active on the internet.
-He was involved in scientific debates on USENET surrounding the growing creationist movement.
-He was a founding member of The Panda's Thumb blog.
-In June 2002, he started his website Pharyngula.org, which morphed into a blog now hosted by ScienceBlogs and Freethought Blogs.

 Pharyngula

 Pharyngula is Myers's personal weblog, promoted as "Evolution, development, and random biological ejaculations from a godless liberal."
 The topics Myers covers are eclectic, delving into the non-scientific as well as scientific.
 While Pharyngula includes many articles discussing breaking science news and research, the blog has become particularly well known for ridicule of intelligent design and of attempts to insert it into science education.
 In 2006, the science journal Nature listed Pharyngula as the top-ranked blog written by a scientist.

-Pharyngula.org was started on June 19, 2002.
-It started out as an experiment in writing instruction for a class.
+Myers started Pharyngula.org on June 19, 2002 as an experiment in writing instruction for a class.
 Students were required to submit mini-essays to be published online.
 After the project was finished, Myers still had the web-publishing software, and started to use it himself.
 The blog is named after his favorite stage in embryonic development, the pharyngula stage.
 Pharyngula moved to hosting at ScienceBlogs, a project of Seed Magazine, in 2005.

-On Pharyngula, Myers has repeatedly denounced the Discovery Institute, Answers in Genesis, and other creationist websites, as well as offering rebuttals to Intelligent Design, pointing out that its claims are pseudoscientific.
-Other posts on Pharyngula cover a broad variety of topics that interest Myers.
-These include cephalopods; science; religion; local, national and international politics, particularly those involving science and/or education; superstition; and evolutionary developmental biology.
-Myers dismissed the Discovery Institute's petition "A Scientific Dissent From Darwinism", stating that the scientists listed did not have credentials relevant to biology, and that the number of them was minuscule compared to the scientific community as a whole.
+It was hosted on ScienceBlogs (2005–2011, in full, and 2011–present, in part) and on FreeThoughtBlogs (2011–present).
+In 2006, the science journal Nature listed it as the top-ranked blog written by a scientist based on popularity.
+In 2009, Hemant Mehta ranked Pharyngula the most popular atheist blog, based on subscriber levels and other factors.